Overview and Description of Rugosa Roses

-Fertilizer: I’ve never fed my rugosa roses anything but a foliage feed of fish emulsion.
+Fertilizer: Unless your soil is very poor, your rugosa rose shouldn't need a lot of supplemental feeding.
+A slow release, complete fertilizer in the spring should suffice.
 Some varieties have a sensitivity to chemical fertilizers and seem to fair better if they are watered well before feeding.

 Some varieties will send out suckers that run and spread.
 Removing the suckers early will keep the shrub from becoming a nuisance.